 What are fungal nails?

 Fungal nails, also known as chalk nails, are caused by a fungal infection of the nail.
-This causes the nail to become thicker, discolored (yellow, white or brown) and crumbly.
+This causes the nail to become thicker, discoloured (yellow, white or brown) and friable.
 Fungal nails are common in older adults, people with reduced immunity or due to humid conditions such as sweating a lot or wet shoes.

 Complaints